 Read about our progress in the Plain Writing Act compliance.
 Learn about what CMS is doing to help you understand documents needed to: apply for federal goverment benefits or services, file taxes, get information about federal government benefits or services, and understand federal requirements.

-Learn about our plan to get information to people in other languages, including Arabic, Armenian, Chinese, Farsi, French, German, Greek, Haitian Creole, Italian, Korean, Polish, Portuguese, Russian, Spanish, Tagalog, Vietnamese, and American Sign Language.
+Learn about our plan to get information to people in other languages, including Arabic, Armenian, Chinese, Farsi, French, German, Greek, Haitian Creole, Japanese, Italian, Korean, Polish, Portuguese, Russian, Spanish, Tagalog, Vietnamese, and American Sign Language.